Mongala: Geography

-The province includes the village of Yambuku.
+Tree-cover loss year in Mongala, 2001-2024, from the Global Forest Change dataset.

+Mongala is located in the northwestern Democratic Republic of the Congo, and borders the provinces of Équateur to the southwest, Tshuapa to the south, Tshopo to the southeast, Bas-Uele to the east, Nord-Ubangi to the north, Sud-Ubangi to the northwest.
+Most of the province has a tropical monsoon climate by the Köppen-Geiger climate classification, except for parts of the south, which have a tropical rainforest climate.

 History

 From 1963–1966, Mongala Province was known as Moyen-Congo.
 However, under Mobutu, the province was reintegrated into the former Équateur province where it was administered as Mongala District, until 2015.

 Presidents (later governors) of the Moyen-Congo province were: